naipotato/Replay-Design/README.md

 # Replay Design

+> **NOTE:** This repository is currently archived.
+If you want to contribute to Replay design, please click [here](https://github.com/nahuelwexd/Replay/tree/design)

 This is a repository in which the different mockups that will be used during the development of [Replay](https://github.com/nahuelwexd/Replay) will be published, for each of its screens and sections.
 It is also the place where all discussions related to the app design should take place.

 ## Goals for the design